ckruger0/IDD-Fa18-Lab3/README.md

 ## Part A.  Writing to the Serial Monitor

 **a.
-Based on the readings from the serial monitor, what is the range of the analog values being read?**
+Based on the readings from the serial monitor, what is the range of the analog values being read?**<BR>
+0 - 1023

 **b.
-How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**
+How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**<BR>
+ 10 bits of resolution across the range of values 0 - 1023

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
-Show us your solution.**
+Show us your solution.**<BR>
+I connected the R, G, and B pins of the LED to the 9 10 and 11 PWM pins on the arduino.
+I connected the common anode to the 5V rail.

 ## Part C. Voltage Varying Sensors